tatuylonen/wikitextprocessor/README.md

-This package is primarily intended for processing Wiktionary and Wikipedia dump files (though you can also use it for processing individual pages or other files that are in Wikitext format).
+This package is primarily intended for processing Wiktionary and Wikipedia dump files (though you can also use it for processing individual pages or other files that are in wikitext format).
 To download WikiMedia dump files, go to the [dump download page](https://dumps.wikimedia.org/backup-index.html).
 We recommend using the <name>-<date>-pages-articles.xml.bz2 files.